AKT311209/SodokuSolver/README.md

     ```
 2. Input the Sudoku puzzle into the grid.
 3. Click the "Solve" button to solve the puzzle.
 4. Use the "Random!" button to fill the grid with a random puzzle.
-It can be clicked multiple time.
+It can be clicked multiple times.
 5. Use the "Clear" button to clear the grid.
 6. Adjust the delay (in milliseconds) to control the speed of the solving visualization.